essgeebee/live-reload-service-provider/README.md

 live-reload-service-provider
 =========================

-A Silex Service Provider for use in conjunction with Grunt-Contrib-Watch
+A Silex Service Provider for use in conjunction with Grunt-Contrib-Watch.

 ## Registering the ServiceProvider